stormlovetao/xQTLimp/README.md

 In general, xQTLImp can handle any kinds of molecular traits (not limited to gene expression, DNA methylation or histone acetylation) that can be physically mapped onto genomic regions, without limitation in species.
 Genomic variants such as SNV and small Indel(Insertion/deletion) are both supported.
 And xQTLImp can be applied in multiple scenarios, such as in performing meta-analysis of multiple eQTL studies which have reported different, but correlated sets of variants.

 xQTLImp is implemented in C++ and released under GNU GPL license.
 The source code and sample data are freely available for download at current webpage, and can be run on Linux/Unix/windows with C++ environment.
 To get better performance, xQTLImp can be executed in parallel mode, during which each chromosome will be broken into *N* chunks (*N* = number of threads) with each chunk has similar number of molecules.
-And on average, xQTLImp will need 8Gb memory to execute, which is easy to be distributed on PC and server.
+And on average, xQTLImp will need ~4Gb memory to execute in genome wide , which is easy to be distributed on PC and server.
 </br>

 ##  Building xQTLImp